Walking

 tweak, is as far as we seem to have got.

-With all that in mind, I have
+With all that in mind, the

-1) Enter the walk distance in
+1) Enter the walk distance

 The calculation for the first result line assumes Naismith's Rule of 1 hour for every

-minutes for any proportion of a mile.
+3 miles/4.83 kilometres walked plus minutes for any proportion of a mile.

 2) Total climbing in metres